MASQ-Project/Node/README.md

 There are several more options that are available for running decentralized.
 Here is a list of them and their meanings:

+* `--help` As of v0.4.6 SubstratumNode CLI displays usage, flags, and options.
+NOTE: Run with `sudo`.

 * `--blockchain_service_url <url>` An optional URL that should point to an Infura, Geth, or Parity HTTP endpoint.
 Not supplying a URL will direct blockchain traffic through the Substratum Network, allowing those nodes that do supply the URL to talk to the blockchain on your behalf.